-The BDFA offer support for children, parents and school staff to help them understand the behavioural issues arising from NCL.
+The BDFA offer support for children, parents and school staff to help them understand the behavioural issues arising from Batten disease.
 This can assist them in formulating effective support programmes.

 Can a school placement be maintained as the disease progresses?